 Pearls Lost Popularity to Diamonds

 When diamonds were discovered in the early 1700s, pearls lost some of their popularity.
-At the time diamonds were more affordable than pearls, so they became the jewellery of choice.
+At the time diamonds were more affordable than pearls, so they became the jewelry of choice.
 Pearls tried to compete, but this meant that poor quality imitations were made which cheapened their look.
 There was a worldwide decline in pearl buying until the late 1700s, when new pearl sources were discovered and the pearls started to gain ground again.

 The Most Famous Pearl in the World